Support to Newcomers

 Useful Noon Hour: A series of information sessions held during the noon hour.
 Sessions provide information on the practical aspects of life in Saint John and orientation to community services.

 Workshops: To better prepare newcomers for life and work in Saint John, we offer workshops targeting specific skill sets.
 We offer Cultural Competency workshops to the local community year-round, for more information click here.

 Conversation Groups: French and English conversation groups are offered on a weekly basis.
 We offer a casual environment for newcomers to practice their language skills in their official language of choice.

 Exploratory Visits: We host exploratory visits to business owners and francophone immigrants who are planning on moving to New Brunswick.
 Contact us before you arrive in the province so we can help plan your visit and refer you to the right people and organizations.
 At this time we are recommending you to review the following information before booking your Exploratory Visit, click here.

-Events: CultureFest, Green BBQ, Multicultural Day, Canada Day, Immigration Week, Christmas party, Francophone week, Acadian Day, Piments et sirop d’érable-Spice and Maple Syrup (in partnership with ARCf), Thanksgiving dinner, Halloween pumpkin carving, Francophone Immigration Day, bus tours for the francophone community in partnership with PRUDE Inc., Super Saturday Social (in partnership with Future Ready New Brunswick) [Please note some of the programs are not available at this time due to COVID-19]
+Events: CultureFest, Green BBQ, Multicultural Day, Canada Day, Immigration Week, Christmas party, Francophone week, Acadian Day, Piments et sirop d’érable-Spice and Maple Syrup (in partnership with ARCf), Thanksgiving dinner, Halloween pumpkin carving, Francophone Immigration Day, bus tours for the francophone community, Super Saturday Social (in partnership with Future Ready New Brunswick) [Please note some of the programs are not available at this time due to COVID-19]

 Tax Clinic: Offered every year between the months of March and April, in partnership with the Community Volunteer Income Tax Program.